What is Suffering?

 Karma and Samsara

-It's important to understand that stress and dissatisfaction, although bearing fruit in the present, is the result of past causes, conditions, and intentions.
+It's important to understand that stress and dissatisfaction, although bearing fruit in the present, are the result of past causes, conditions, and intentions.
 In very simple terms, the past circumstances of this life and past lives have shaped our current likes and dislikes, our views, our thoughts, and our intentions, which exert influence on our present circumstances.

 These past conditions and circumstances shape our present being because they have volition and momentum created by previous intentions.
 This is what is called samsara, a flowing river of volition rooted in past ignorant and delusional intentions, which makes humans feel helpless.
 Sometimes submerged and drowning, at other times feeling happy and peaceful, but mostly trying to control the constantly changing flow of life, grasping, trying to hold on to anything solid, afraid of being pulled under or swept away to suffering.

-Think of karma and samsara as seeds or intentions, that have been planted and will sprout based on the right conditions, ripening to stress and suffering when craving and clinging are present.
+Think of karma and samsara as seeds or intentions that have been planted and will sprout based on the right conditions, ripening to stress and suffering when craving and clinging are present.
 For instance, if we have developed a liking for certain foods or a dislike for certain behaviors, encountering them through our senses or memories triggers habitual reactions.
 These reactions might manifest as very unwholesome thoughts, words, and actions, or as subtle forms of clinging, aversion, or delusion for more advanced practitioners.

-Although past Karma may trigger an unwholesome habitual reaction, it is our response in the present that determines if this Karma propagates into further unwholesome thoughts, words, and actions.
-In other words, when we first start practicing, we can't stop past Karma from bearing fruit and causing some suffering in the present when there is contact with the six senses; however, we can stop creating new Karma, by how we react to that past Karma in the present.
+Although past karma may trigger an unwholesome habitual reaction, it is our response in the present that determines if this karma propagates into further unwholesome thoughts, words, and actions.
+In other words, when we first start practicing, we can't stop past karma from bearing fruit and causing some suffering in the present when there is contact with the six senses; however, we can stop creating new karma by how we react to that past karma in the present.

-For example, instead of clinging to the Five Aggregates, one can let any feelings, perceptions, intentions, and thoughts due to habitual reactions pass away without attaching to them, without reacting to them, not adding more fuel, and not creating any new Karma.
+For example, instead of clinging to the Five Aggregates, one can let any feelings, perceptions, intentions, and thoughts due to habitual reactions pass away without attaching to them, without reacting to them, not adding more fuel, and not creating any new karma.

 Karma can also be understood at a simple level as the conditions that shape our identity, including unfulfilled past likes, dislikes, intentions, habits, dreams, memories, etc. This creates restlessness or agitation of the mind, generating volition or intentions to find satisfaction and happiness.
 The consequence is that we are continually seeking something to alleviate this agitation, and the mind struggles to remain calm.

-Sāriputta is asked by Venerable Bhūmija as to the origin of pleasure and pain.
+SN12.25: Sāriputta is asked by Venerable Bhūmija as to the origin of pleasure and pain.
 He replies that the Tathagata teaches that pleasure and pain originate by conditions.
-Moreover, all those who offer opinions on this question are themselves part of the web of conditions, as they cannot state their views without contact. Ānanda reports the exchange to the Tathagata, who praises Sāriputta’s answer:
+Moreover, all those who offer opinions on this question are themselves part of the web of conditions, as they cannot state their views without contact.

-Desires The Cause of Stress and Suffering
+Desire The Cause of Stress and Dissatisfaction

 To better comprehend volition, stress and suffering, study the following diagram: